t16ing/env2/README.md

 `install/01-base/install-fail2cam.sh`

 If login fails, fail2cam can take the picture and send a notification to you.

-It requires Telegram bot token and chatid.
+It requires a well-configured Telegram bot.

 ## Fonts

 - cns11643
 - powerline font
-- nerd fonts for Ubuntu, Hack, Source Code Pro
+- nerd fonts: Ubuntu, Hack, Source Code Pro, Mononoki
+- emoji fonts: Noto

 Nerd Font and Powerline Font is required for tmux, zsh, and vim powerline.
-Recommend Hack Nerd Font.

 Install scripts:
 - `install/03-customization/install-fonts.sh`